Project title:

 As part of the original team at Stanford who discovered the human skeletal stem cell (SSC), I have been fortunate to return to Stanford to continue my research during my ACF 6 month research block.
 During this time I have been involved in establishing a research project to identify the presence of tissue-resident SCC in the trapezium of human subjects who suffer from 1st CMCJ OA.

 By using Fluorescence-Activated Cell Sorting (FACS), I have successfully isolated human SSC from osteoarthritic trapezium.
 The tissue components where, by FACS, SSC appear to exist are the bone, cartilage and soft tissues (periosteum, ligament, tendon insertion).
-The SSC isolated from each tissue component have shown the ability to differentiate into bone, cartilage in vitro with an inability to differentiate into fat (FIGURE 1).
+The SSC isolated from each tissue component have shown the ability to differentiate into bone, cartilage in vitro with an inability to differentiate into fat (Figure 1).
 These data suggest that these SSC behave in a similar fashion to the SSC isolated from other specimens previously investigated (femoral heads, foetal long bones, fracture samples etc).

 |